quantify-os/quantify-scheduler/docs/usage.rst

-Take a look at the :class:`quantify.scheduler.Schedule` documentation for more details.

-An :class:`~quantify.scheduler.Operation` contains information on how to *represent* the operation at different levels of abstraction, such as the quantum-circuit (gate) level or the pulse level.
-The :mod:`quantify.scheduler` comes with a  :mod:`~quantify.scheduler.gate_library` and a :mod:`~quantify.scheduler.pulse_library` , both containing common operations.
-When adding an :class:`~quantify.scheduler.Operation` to a :class:`~quantify.scheduler.Schedule`, the user is not expected to provide all information at once.
-Only when specific information is required by a backend such as a simulator or a hardware backend does the information need to be provided.

 A compilation step is a transformation of the :class:`~quantify.scheduler.Schedule` and results in a new :class:`~quantify.scheduler.Schedule`.
 A compilation step can be used to e.g., add pulse information to operations containing only a gate-level representation or to determine the absolute timing based on timing constraints.